zanerock/specify-string/README.md

 # specify-string

-A simple string validation library that can be easily extended with other libraries.
+A simple string specification and validation library that can be easily extended with other libraries.

 - [Installation](#installation)
 - [Usage](#usage)